mgnfy-view/nft-giveaway/README.md

 npm install
 ```

-You'll need a subscription to fund random number requests from Chainlink node operators, which is used to pick a random winner.
-Go to https://docs.chain.link/vrf/v2/subscription, read the docs, create your subscription and come back with your subscription ID.

-Depending on the testnet you want to deploy the giveaway to (I highly advise against deploying on mainnet), you'll also need the following (I'm using the Sepolia testnet here):
+Depending on the network you want to deploy the giveaway to (I highly advise against deploying on mainnet), you'll need the following values:

--   Sepolia RPC URL: You can get this from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/)
+-   RPC URL: You can get this from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) for any of your preferred testnet
 -   Private key for one of your accounts: Create your MetaMask wallet and get your private key from there
 -   Private key for another account: Optional
 -   NFT metadata hash: You'll need to upload your NFT metadata to IPFS and get its hash

-Set these values correctly in the `.env.template` file in the top level of the project, and rename the file to `.env`.
+Set these values correctly in the `.env.template` file in the top level of the project, and rename the file to `.env`, and bring them in your `hardhat.config.js` file.
+An example configuration for the Sepolia testnet is given in the same file.

 You'll also need to configure the `helper.config.js` file.
-Make sure you have the testnet ID of the testnet you're deploying to (Again, I'm using Sepolia here):
+Make sure you have the ID of the testnet you're deploying to.
-In the networkConfig object in `helper.config.js`, add the testnet ID as the key, and add the object containing configuration details as the value for the testnet ID key.
+In the networkConfig object in `helper.config.js`, add the testnet ID as the key, and add the object containing configuration details as the value for the testnet ID.
 You'll need:

 -   name: Name of the testnet
 -   blockConfirmations: The number of blocks you want to wait during deployment (6 is generally a good number)
--   subscriptionID: Add your subscription ID here.
-Since you have it in your `.env` file, you can access it here as follows:
-    ```javascript
-    process.env.SUBSCRIPTION_ID;
-    ```
 -   keyHash: The amount of gas you want to spend on each random word request
--   vrfCoordinatorAddress: The address of Chainlink's VRFCoordinator for your preferred testnet
 -   callbackGasLimit: The maximum gas limit for fulfillRandomWords function
 -   interval: The time in seconds after which to pick a winner
+-   vrfCoordinatorAddress: The address of Chainlink's VRFCoordinator for your preferred testnet
+-   linkTokenAddress: The address of the LINK token contract for your preferred document
+-   upkeepContractAddress: The address of the Chainlink registrar for your preferred network
+-   fundLinkAmountForSubscription: The amount of LINK tokens to fund the subscription ID dynamically created by the contract on deployment
+-   fundLinkAmountForUpkeep: The amount of LINK tokens to fund the upkeep

 An example configuration for the Sepolia testnet (ID: 11155111) is given in the `helper.config.js` file.
-Don't forget to add your network configurations in `hardhat.config.js` file (again, configuration for the Sepolia testnet is provided).
-You can get more details about these values at [Chainlink docs](https://docs.chain.link/vrf).
+You can get more details about these values at [Chainlink VRF docs](https://docs.chain.link/vrf) and [Chainlink Automation docs](https://docs.chain.link/chainlink-automation).

-After you have added configurations to the `helper.config.js` and `hardhat.config.js` files, deploy the giveaway contract
+After you have configured the `helper.config.js` and `hardhat.config.js` files, deploy the giveaway contract

 ```shell
 npx hardhat run scripts/deploy.js --network <network-name>
 ```

-After deployment, get your giveaway's contract address (which will be logged in the terminal) and go to Chainlink's subscription manager and add your giveaway as the consumer.
-Only then can your contract receive a random number!

-You also need to add your giveaway contract for upkeep at [Chainlink automation](https://automation.chain.link/) service.
-This will allow your contract to pick a random winner by itself after the specified interval (Chainlink keepers call the performUpkeep function to pick a winner).
+The contract will create a subscription and add itself as a consumer.
+The deployment script will fund the subscription and the upkeep.
+Sit back, relax, and watch.

 That's it.
 The giveaway should be up and running, and people can join in!
 Wait to find out whose the winner!

+After the giveaway has ended, you can use the removeGiveawayFromConsumers(), cancelSubscription(), and withdraw() methods to clean up and claim the remaining LINK tokens.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>